nilsgarland/dispute/README.md

 Try it out!

 https://dispute.nilsgarland.com

+Tech Stack:
+ - Python3
+ - Flask
+ - SocketIO
+ - jQuery

+Issues:
+ - Typing message doesn't stop on send, only if the field content is removed.
+(Can use function in both instances to solve)

+Notes:
-Notable files for review: app.py, ciews.py, templates/chat.html
+ - Notable files for review app.py, chat.html, views.py